deepGNU/TomorrowTrendStore/README.md

 1. Start the .NET backend server: `dotnet run` inside the backend directory.
 2. Launch the React frontend: `npm start` in the frontend directory.
 3. Access the application via the browser at `http://localhost:3000`.

-## Documentation
-For a detailed understanding of each component, refer to the documentation folder in the project repository.

-## Support and Contribution
-For support, contact [Support Email].
-To contribute, please follow the contribution guidelines outlined in CONTRIBUTING.md.

-## License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.

 ---